 |Business-to-Business Service & Wholesale||15%|

 Businesses that require steady cash flow should give careful consideration to the extended settlement time associated with American Express processing volume.
-If cash flow is a concern and customer demand for American Express is high, processors that are able to offer American Express One Point should be considered.
+If cash flow is a concern and customer demand for American Express is high, OptBlue can help alleviate those issues.

 American Express Fee Credits

-Note: Even though fees are refunded by Visa, MasterCard and Discover, processors often intercept the refund before it reaches the business.
+Note: Even though Visa, Mastercard and Discover refund some fees, processors often intercept the refund before it reaches the business.
 Read how to stop your processor from stealing your refunds in the article below.